Bollea v. Gawker: Aftermath

 On June 10, 2016, Gawker filed for Chapter 11 bankruptcy protection and put itself up for sale.
 Denton personally filed for Chapter 11 bankruptcy protection on August 1.

 Univision Communications bought Gawker Media's assets for $135 million at a bankruptcy auction on August 16, 2016.
-The sale to Univision included six Gawker websites—Deadspin, Gizmodo, Jalopnik, Jezebel, Kotaku and Lifehacker—which were not involved with the publication of the Bollea materials.
+The sale to Univision included six Gawker websites—Deadspin, Gizmodo, Jalopnik, Jezebel, Kotaku, and Lifehacker—which were not involved with the publication of the Bollea materials.
 The sale did not include the continued operations of the flagship Gawker website.
-On August 18, 2016, it was announced that the main Gawker site would be shut down by the next week.
+On August 18, 2016, it was announced that the main Gawker site would be shut down by the following week.
 Gawker's article archive would remain online and its employees will either be transferred to the remaining six websites or elsewhere in Univision.

 On November 2, 2016, Gawker Media and Bollea reached a $31 million settlement.
 As a result of the settlement, Gawker forwent its appeal and three articles from gawker.com were taken down, including the one involving Bollea.

+In an open letter to Thiel after losing the case, Denton accused Thiel of making them "stripped naked", together with the warning "in the next phase, you too will be subject to a dose of transparency.
+However philanthropic your intention, and careful the planning, the details of your involvement will be gruesome."
+Later in 2025 though, Denton said that Thiel was right and did him a favor in forcing the sale of Gawker Media.

-Other lawsuits followed naming Hiscox Insurance, Cox Radio, Terry Bollea, Mike Calta (of the Mike Calta Show) and Matthew Christian Lloyd (a radio personality formerly employed by Bubba the Love Sponge).
+Other lawsuits followed naming Hiscox Insurance, Cox Radio, Terry Bollea, Mike Calta (of the Mike Calta Show), and Matthew Christian Lloyd (a radio personality formerly employed by Bubba the Love Sponge).